 The rest of his sentence was lost because I did exactly as instructed and completely popped the clutch, which immediately transferred ALL THE POWER of the engine to the wheels causing the truck to jump forward and the engine to nearly stall which stopped all forward progress which allowed the engine to rev back up which caused the truck to jump forward again and – well – I think you get the picture.
 There I was desperately holding on to the wheel while the truck jumped and stopped, jumped and stopped, over and over – throwing dad and I back and forth like a four wheeled jack hammer.
 Making matters worse was that each time we were thrown forward – my foot was still on the accelerator, so I was gunning the motor which aggravated the next cycle.

 Holy Smokes!
 Where did that all come from and what just happened?
 Dad settled back into his seat and leaned his head back for a rare moment of thanking God he was still alive.

-Well – dad was bigger about the whole thing than I expected.
+Dad was bigger about the whole thing than I expected.
 “You were supposed to let the clutch out slowly,” he said as he dragged his arm across his forehead to wipe away some sweat that had appeared.
-I thought, but did not have the courage to answer, you could have said that. . .
+I thought, but did not have the courage to answer, ‘you could have lead with that. . .’

 Once armed with that small detail, the rest of my lesson went really well and in less than 20 minutes, I was ready to test my skills with all four gears, first in that parking lot and then on a few quiet streets back in the ranch area west of the freight line terminal.
 I was a driver!
 An illegal driver, but a driver non-the-less.
 What a morning that had been!